-- Competitors may be disqualified if they violate the Competitive Event Guidelines or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late to arrive for their presentation time.
+- Competitors may be disqualified if they violate the Code of Conduct or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late to their assigned presentation time.

 Impromptu Speaking provides members with the opportunity to demonstrate their skills around preparing and delivering a speech extemporaneously.
 This competitive event consists of a speech, with the topic being given on site.